 On initial recognition, financial assets are classified and subsequently measured at amortized cost, fair value through other comprehensive income (FVOCI) or fair value through profit or loss (FVTPL).
 The Credit Union determines the classification of its financial assets, together with any embedded derivatives, based on the business model for managing the financial assets and their contractual cash flow characteristics.

-3. Summary of material accounting policies (Continued from previous page)
+3. Material accounting policy information (Continued from previous page)

 Debt instruments are classified as follows: